 You can’t leave Lisbon without listening to the melancholic strains of Fado.

 After getting the backstory on this folk music genre at the Fado Museum, head for the Clube de Fado — one of many restaurants in Alfama where you can enjoy traditional Portuguese fare accompanied by Fado guitarists and singers.

-A note of warning when it comes to dining out in Portugal.
+A note of warning when it comes to eating out in Portugal.
 The bread and olives brought to your table are not complimentary.
 If you don’t want to pay for them, it’s best to refuse them in the first place.

-Tourist souvenir shops are, of course, everywhere, but for something different, take a stroll down elegant Rua Garret in the Chiado district.
+Even if you only window-shop, take a stroll down elegant Rua Garret in the Chiado district.

 Do you have any tips to add to our Lisbon travel guide?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock

 Joanne Karcz is a Sydney-based writer and blogger.
 She published a blog when she walked the Camino de Santiago some years ago and has been writing about her travels ever since.
 She is also an aspiring travel photographer and takes her camera wherever she goes.
 Joanne has travelled through Europe, South America and Southern Africa.
 She loves discovering new things to see and do in her own Sydney backyard, and blogs regularly about the city’s suburbs.